scottgroup/coco/README.md

 Installing CoCo is done in a few easy steps.

-First, you must clone the git repositroy to your favourite directory.
+First, you must clone the git repository to your favorite directory.

 ```
 cd /path/to/clone/